Upshur County Court Records

 Filing Fees — County Court Civil Cases

-Based on the County Clerk’s fee schedule, a new civil filing (original petition) in County Court totals $242.00, which includes the court fee, records management, court record preservation, courthouse security, law library, judicial fee, indigent services, court reporter fee, appellate system fees, and electronic filing charges.
-Citation and service costs are additional: each issuance of citation costs $4.00, and personal service by a constable or sheriff within Upshur County costs $100.00.
+Based on the County Clerk's fee schedule, a new civil filing (original petition) in County Court totals $242.00.
+That figure bundles together the court fee, records management, court record preservation, courthouse security, law library, judicial fee, indigent services, court reporter fee, appellate system fees, and electronic filing charges.
+Citation and service costs are separate: each citation issued costs $4.00, and personal service by a constable or sheriff within Upshur County costs $100.00.

 How to Request Civil Court Records

-Municipal Courts in Gilmer, Big Sandy, East Mountain, and Ore City handle city ordinance violations and Class C traffic offenses within their jurisdictions:
+Upshur County also has several Municipal Courts that handle city ordinance violations and Class C traffic offenses within their jurisdictions:

 - Gilmer Municipal Court: 110 Buffalo Street, Gilmer, TX 75644 — (903) 843-2552